‘I’m just sick of it’: More than a week without power leaves some Houston-area residents feeling hopeless and abandoned | KRDO

 Utility pledges ‘thorough review’

-In the city of Humble, about 20 miles north of Houston, Christina Bourgeois, her three children – between the ages of 5 and 9 – and their dog Mimosa spent the first night after the storm in her Dodge Journey outside their home.
-She kept the Dodge on with the air conditioner running because of the heat.
+In the city of Humble, about 20 miles north of Houston, Christina Bourgeois, her three children – ages 5 through 9 – and their dog Mimosa spent the night after the storm in her Dodge Journey outside their home.
+She kept the Dodge on, the air conditioner running because of the heat.

 “I slept in the driver’s seat,” she told CNN Friday.
 “It was awful.
 You know, my younger son, I had to get up and take him inside to use the restroom.”